Skykomish Hotel Issues

 Equally unfortunate, deliberate Town action preventing the Hotel’s new foundation from being properly elevated, while approving adjacent BNSF owned building foundations to be, has now exposed the Hotel’s foundation, crawlspace and first floor to damaging and expensive flooding for the first time in its 100+ year history.

 Without utilities, tenants could not assume occupancy.
-Without occupancy, there has been no income to support maintenance, repairs or restoration.
+Without occupancy, there was no income to support maintenance, repairs or restoration.

 The Hotel remains seriously damaged and without utilities, tenants or income to this day.
 Repair costs are estimated to be approximately $3.5 million.

 While many purport to speak on behalf of the environment, historic preservation and economic development, not all do so with pure intentions or goodness of heart.

 Some climb aboard to promote a more familiar agenda… Apply sufficient governmental force to denigrate and then acquire private assets without the unpleasant necessity of having to pay for them… Neighbours stealing from neighbours.
 Friends stealing from friends.

 Hotel owners regret that Washington State Department of Ecology, Town of Skykomish, Skykomish Historical Society, Washington Trust for Historic Preservation, 4Culture.org and the Skykomish Environmental Coalition choose to promote an agenda Hotel owners consider anathema to genuine environmental, historic and economic stewardship.